-The Thompson Okanagan Region Stocking Standards and Variances dated December 9, 2021 apply to the Kamloops FDU.
+The Thompson Okanagan Region Stocking Standards and Variances dated December 9, 2021 apply to the following FDU's: FDU 1-Kamloops, FDU 2-Merritt, FDU 3-Okanagan and FDU 4-TFL 49.

 Thompson Okanagan Regional Stocking Standards

 Section 44(1) of the Forest Planning and Practices Regulation (FPPR) apply to all areas harvested under the Forest Stewardship Plan (FSP), except where exempted from the requirement of Section 29(1) or (2) of the Forest and Range Practices Act.